Jayme Closs' kidnapper targeted her after seeing her get on a school bus, complaint says

 Patterson allegedly broke into the Closs home in Barron, Wisconsin, on Oct.
 15, killed Jayme's father, James Closs, 56, and mother, Denise Closs, 46, with a shotgun, and left taking Jayme with him, authorities said.

-The 13-year-old wasn't seen again until she emerged Thursday from woods in Douglas County, about 80 miles from her home, and approached a woman who had been out walking her dog for help.
+The 13-year-old wasn't seen again until she emerged Thursday from woods in Douglas County, about 80 miles from her home, and approached a woman who had been out walking her dog.

 One of the mysteries of the case has been how Patterson came to target Jayme and her family.